 Steps to Apply for Disability Benefits for Diabetes

 When you apply for disability benefits for diabetes, the social security administration will evaluate your claim on a five-step basis.
 The first evaluation point is determining whether you are currently earning over the allowable monthly amount in working income.
 The regulations say you can still work and qualify for disability benefits for diabetes, as long as your working earned income is less than substantial gainful activity.
 Substantial gainful activity (SGA), is a monthly measure for income, which changes yearly.
 In 2018, SGA is $1,180 a month in gross earnings.
-If you are earning less than SGA, or not working at all, you will deemed to have passed Step 1 in the process.
+If you are earning less than SGA, or not working at all, you will be deemed to have passed Step 1 in the process.

 Step 3 considers whether you meet a social security listing.
 These listings are medical conditions which the SSA deems to be disabling, as long as you have the medical evidence to support them.
 The SSA used to evaluate diabetes under listing 9.00.
 However, this listing was removed in 2009.
 Currently, there is no exact listing for diabetes.
 There are other listings which may qualify you based on the secondary effects of your diabetes (such as retinopathy and neuropathy).

 If your diabetes is causing vision impairments, the SSA would evaluate your condition under listing 2.00.
 If your diabetes is causing neuropathy in your hands or feet, the SSA will consider your condition under listing 14.00.
 More often than not, the SSA will evaluate these listings using a medical doctor — someone other than your own treating provider.
-This person will review the medical records and determine whether the condition and symptoms match with the requirements of the listing.
-It is not easy to meet a listing, which is why more than 70% of cases require evaluation under the 4th and 5th step of the process.
+This person will review the medical records and determine whether the condition and symptoms match the requirements of the listing.
+It is not easy to meet a listing, which is why more than 70% of cases require evaluation under the 4th and 5th steps of the process.